 Steps to a successful internship

-- Make an appointment to discuss your internship placement early in the preceding semester.
-You may see your advisor or Cathy McDonnell, Program Coordinator.
+- Make an appointment to discuss your internship placement early in the preceding semester with your advisor.

 - Bring the completed Intern application to your appointment.

 - The Shriver Center is an excellent resource when looking for an internship.